Skip to content

 Kircudbright boasts a cookery school, where you can take a class, watch a demonstration or just enjoy the produce in the café.
 However you choose to sample the food at the Station house cookery school Nick will keep your taste buds dancing.
 There’s always plenty to choose from on the website.

-Local produce is available everywhere you look , including the farm .
-We sell our meat and eggs directly from the farm at our farm shop ( open by appointment) and through local restaurants.
+Local produce is available everywhere you look , including the farm.
+Open every day 10-4 ( unless the track end sign reads closed – rare ) We sell our meat and eggs directly from the farm at our farm shop and through local restaurants.
 Most of the shops stock a few local suppliers , honey from Quaterlands, jam and chutney from the Galloway Lodge, Bread at The Earths crust ( their quiche is gorgeous too ) .
 The Galloway Smokehouse on the coastal road at Carsluith is a fabulous place to buy smoked ( or not ) fresh fish , meat, cheese and other items along with a lovely restaurant next door.

 Shopping and events